.

 Jorge Bergoglio

-His Eminence Cardinal Jorge Mario Bergoglio, SJ is an Argentine prelate of the Roman Catholic Church.
-He currently serves as Archbishop of Buenos Aires, and was elevated to the cardinalate in 2001.
+Jorge Mario Bergoglio, SJ is an Argentine cardinal of the Roman Catholic Church.
+He is the current Archbishop of Buenos Aires, serving since 1998.
+He was elevated to the cardinalate in 2001.

 Jorge Bergoglio was born in Buenos Aires, as one of the five children of an Italian railway worker and his wife.
 After studying at the seminary in Villa Devoto, he entered the Society of Jesus on March 11, 1958.
 Bergoglio obtained a licentiate in philosophy from the Colegio Maximo San Jose in San Miguel, and then taught literature and psychology at the Colegio de la Inmaculada in Santa Fe, and the Colegio del Salvador in Buenos Aires.
 He was ordained to the priesthood on December 13, 1969 by Archbishop Ramon Jose Castellano.
 He was attending the Philosophical and Theological Faculty of San Miguel, a seminary in San Miguel.
 Eventually, Bergoglio attained the position of novice master there and became professor of theology.